 The western facade of the temple is impressive first of all for its height.
 After all, your eyes have no chance to embrace it.
 You cannot step back as the courtyard is quite small.
 The height of the western towers is 82 meters.
 Between them, we can see a rosette window with a diameter of 10 meters.

 And if you look closely, you can see four male busts in quite modern clothes right under the rosette window.
-These are the architects and artists who completed the construction of the cathedral: Josef Moker, Kamil Gilbert, Zdenek Wirth, Frantisek Kisela.
+These busts depict the architects and artists who completed the cathedral: Josef Mocker, Kamil Hilbert, Zdeněk Wirth and František Kysela.

 Photo of the Third Courtyard with St. Vitus Cathedral, Prague Castle

 The tallest church tower in Prague divides the southern facade into two parts.
 Its height is 99.6 meters.
 Everything on the left of the tower is a Neo-Gothic part and was built in the 19th-20th century.
 Everything on the right is from the 14th century.
-Behind the window with gilded grate is the largest of Prague's bell - Sigismund.
+Behind the gilded grille hangs Prague’s largest bell — Sigismund.
 Its weight is 16 tons!
-Do not miss two unusual dial plates on the tower.
+Notice the unusual double clock dial on the tower.
 The top shows hours, the bottom shows minutes.
 But both are parts of the same mechanism from the 16th century.

 Photo of the fourth courtyard, Prague Castle